bsoist/bsoist.github.io/_posts/2019-01-30-i-like-salt.md

   - family
   - faith
 ---
-Writing my morning pages the other day, I found myself reminiscing about a [fun story about dad](dad).
+Writing my morning pages the other day, I found myself reminiscing about a [fun story about dad][dad].

 He learned, after many years of eating pretzels and cashews, that he really didn't like either.
 He liked salt.